CyanBlu17/SW-Nuker/README.md

  It's 100% safe and Open Source if you want to check yourself.

 This tool is made for educational purposes only, do not use this malicuously.

+Issues found: Channels aren't being created, this tool is WIP so please expect a lot of errors.